pyiron/pyiron/docs/source/commandline.rst

 Usage Summary
 =============

-There's a few command line tools shipped with pyiron that to help administrating and keeping up with your pyiron project as well as some that are used internally.
+There's a few command line tools shipped with pyiron to help administrating and keeping up with your pyiron project as well as some that are used internally.
 All of them are installed by default in the *pyiron* script that has a few sub commands.